Torsion points and concurrent exceptional curves on del Pezzo surfaces of degree one: The case of lines

-\begin{proposition} There are $47$ orbits under the action of $W_8$ of cliques of size 8 with only edges of weights 1 and 2 in $G$. \end{proposition} \begin{proof}Every clique in $G$ of size 8 with only edges of weights 1 and 2 contains at least one edge of weight 1, since the maximal size of cliques in $G$ with only edges of weight 2 is 3, which follows from \cite[Lemma 7]{WvL}, using the bijection (\ref{eq:bijection C E}).
-Using this same bijection, it follows from \cite[Proposition 6]{WvL} that $W_8$ acts transitively on the set of pairs of exceptional curves that intersect with multiplicity 1, so we fix two such curves; let $e_1$ be the strict transform on $X$ of the curve $L_{1,2}$ in $\mathbb{P}^2$, and $e_2$ the strict transform of $L_{3,4}$, where we use Notation \ref{notation curves P^2}.
-It follows that every clique of size 8 with only edges of weights 1 and 2 in $G$ is conjugate to a clique containing $e_1,e_2$.
+\begin{proposition} There are $47$ orbits under the action of $W_8$ of cliques of size 8 with only edges of weights 1 and 2 in $G$.
+Their isomorphism types are represented in Figure \ref{table cliques}. \end{proposition} \begin{proof}Every clique in $G$ of size 8 with only edges of weights 1 and 2 contains at least one edge of weight 1, since the maximal size of cliques in $G$ with only edges of weight 2 is 3, which follows from \cite[Lemma 7]{WvL}, using the bijection (\ref{eq:bijection C E}).
+Using this same bijection, it follows from \cite[Proposition 6]{WvL} that $W_8$ acts transitively on the set of pairs of exceptional curves that intersect with multiplicity 1, so we fix two such curves; let $e_1$ be the strict transform on $S$ of the curve $L_{1,2}$ in $\mathbb{P}^2$, and $e_2$ the strict transform of $L_{3,4}$, where we use Notation \ref{notation curves P^2}.
+It follows that every clique of size 8 with only edges of weights 1 and 2 in $G$ is conjugate under the action of $W_8$ to a clique containing $e_1$ and $e_2$.
 With \texttt{magma} we compute that there are 136 exceptional curves that intersect both $e_1$ and $e_2$ with multiplicity 1 or 2.
-We define the graph $H$ on these 136 exceptional curves in \texttt{magma}, with an edge between two vertices if they correspond to exceptional curves intersecting with multiplicity 1 or 2, and no edge otherwise.
-The function \texttt{AllCliques(H,6,false)} gives all (not necessarily maximal) cliques of size 6 in this graph; there are 8963624 of them.
-We conclude that there are 8963624 cliques in $G$ of size 8, with only edges of weights 1 and 2, that contain $e_1$ and $e_2$.
+We define the graph $H$ with vertices these 136 exceptional curves, with an edge between two vertices if they correspond to exceptional curves intersecting with multiplicity 1 or 2, and no edge otherwise.
+The function \texttt{AllCliques(H,6,false)} in the \texttt{magma} code \cite{MagmaCode} gives all (not necessarily maximal) cliques of size 6 in this graph; there are 8963624 of them.
+We conclude that there are 8963624 cliques in $G$ of size 8 with only edges of weights 1 and 2, that contain $e_1$ and $e_2$.
 This set $A$ of cliques contains a representative for each $W_8$-orbit of cliques of size 8 with only edges of weights 1 and 2 in $G$, and we want to find a set of such representatives.
 To reduce computing time we first sort all cliques in $A$ according to the size of their stabilizer in $W_8$.
 This gives 20 different sets $A_1,\ldots,A_{20}$, where each set contains only cliques in $A$ with the same stabilizer size.
 Finally, for each of these sets $A_i$, we check whether the cliques inside are conjugate under the action of $W_8$, and end up with one representative for each $W_8$-orbit of the cliques in $A_i$.
 Doing this for all $A_i$ takes a very long time; we let \texttt{magma} run for two weeks straight on the compute servers of the Max Planck Institute for Mathematics in the Sciences, Leipzig.
-The output gave 47 cliques of size 8 with only edges of weight 1 and 2, where each clique is a representative for a different $W_8$-orbit. \end{proof}
+The output gave 47 cliques of size 8 with only edges of weight 1 and 2, where each clique is a representative for a different $W_8$-orbit.
+The isomorphism types follow from the pairwise intersection multiplicity of the exceptional curves. \end{proof}

 Figure \ref{table cliques} contains the isomorphism types of 47 cliques in $G$, one representative for each of the 47 orbits in Proposition \ref{prop: 47 cliques of size 8}; there are 45 different isomorphism types.
 All graphs are fully connected subgraphs of $G$ with edges of weights 2 (the ones that are drawn) and~1 (all other edges).